svilupp/Julia-LLM-Leaderboard/README.md

 ### Overall Time to Run vs Score

-Clearly, the paid APIs win (the latest GPT-3.5-Turbo release), but that's not the whole story.
+Clearly, the paid APIs win (the latest release: GPT-3.5-Turbo-1106), but that's not the whole story.

 ![Elapsed-vs-Score](assets/all-elapsed-vs-score-scatter.png)

-TODO: Improve color scheme

 ### Prompting Templates